-If You Choose to Enroll in Medicare Part A and/or Part B as an Active Employee become eligible and elect an HSA.
+If, in consultation with your tax advisor, you intend to enroll in Medicare Part A and/or Part B when you first become eligible, you can elect an HSA Advantage plan for the year you will become eligible and elect an HSA.
 In this case, you are eligible to receive the company's lumpsum contribution to your HSA in January (as long as the company contribution is made before you enroll in Medicare) and make your own contributions (not to exceed the annual federal limit listed in the Health Savings Account section) until you enroll for Medicare.
 Note that before you enroll in Medicare, your tax advisor may suggest that you maximize your contributions to your HSA, subject to IRS proration rules (including by making a direct contribution to your HSA).